lathomas64/Ursina-Hex/README.md

 todo:
-make a main.py so we can build this limit player actions to player location add method of accessing adjacent locations in code let player move to other locations have humans wander make humans  have chance to build village make villages chance to spawn humans
+add method of accessing adjacent locations in code by coordinates have humans wander make humans  have chance to build village make villages chance to spawn humans